Posted on 6 Comments

 Eggplants have a deep, earthy flavor and meaty texture that makes them so versatile to work with.
 I love how they are great grilled, roasted, pickled, pureed in soups and dips, stuffed, mashed into meatless “meatballs”, or fried as in this recipe.
 Any way you prepare eggplant, it always seems to deliver on both flavor and texture.
 It’s also very satisfying.

 Eggplant Milanese is classic Italian-American fare.
 Think of it as the vegetarian version of beloved chicken or veal cutlets.
 You can serve these eggplant cutlets as an appetizer, side dish or even a vegetarian entrée.
-They can also double as a building block for other, more involved, recipes, such as eggplant parm or rollatini.
+Like zucchini cutlets, They can also double as a building block for other, more involved, recipes, such as eggplant parm or rollatini.

 With only a few, significant ingredients, this recipe is mostly about ingredient quality and technique.
 Making the seasoned breadcrumbs yourself makes all the difference here!
 Keep reading for more information about the ingredients in this dish.